Morning Update newsletter: Trans Mountain showdown; Ontario hikes minimum wage; speaking out on solitary

 Scores killed in Kabul car bombing

-A bomb hidden in a sewage tanker exploded in the during the morning rush hour in the centre of Kabul killing at least 80 and wounding hundreds more.
+A bomb hidden in a sewage tanker exploded during the morning rush hour in the centre of Kabul killing at least 80 and wounding hundreds more.
 The blast in the diplomatic area of the Afghan capital also damaged embassy buildings.

 The attack is the one of the deadliest in Kabul and comes at the start of the holy month of Ramadan.
 The German embassy was heavily damaged and a security guard at the embassy was killed.
 The Presidential Palace plus embassies for Canada, Britain, China, Turkey and Iran are all located in the same area.